-3.1.5.
+3.1.6.
 Independent Director

-The Board must be able to exercise objective judgment in order to fulfill its duties and functions.
+The Board must be able to exercise objective judgment in order to fulfil its duties and functions.
 Such independence and objectivity with respect to Management requires that there is a sufficient number of independent directors in the Board (OECD Principles of Corporate Governance 2004, p.
 63).
-There shall be at least two (2) Independent Directors elected to the Board.
+There shall be at least two (2) Independent Directors elected to the Board who shall serve for a maximum cumulative term of nine years.
+After which, the independent director should be perpetually barred from reelection as such in the same company, but may continue to qualify for nomination and election as a non-independent director.
+In the instance that a company wants to retain an independent director who has served for nine years, the Board should provide meritorious justification/s and seek shareholders' approval during the annual shareholders' meeting.